ci-w/IndividualProject/lit_review/summaries.md

 <hr />
 <b>ACM Reference</b>
 <p>Manesha Andradi.
-2022.
-Socially Connecting Adults with Intellectual Disabilities Through Inclusive Co-Design of Tangible and Visual Technology.
-In Proceedings of the 24th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’22), Association for Computing Machinery, New York, NY, USA, 1–5.
+2022. <mark>Socially Connecting Adults with Intellectual Disabilities Through Inclusive Co-Design of Tangible and Visual Technology.</mark> In Proceedings of the 24th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’22), Association for Computing Machinery, New York, NY, USA, 1–5.
 DOI:https://doi.org/10.1145/3517428.3550416
 </p>
 <b>Summary</b>
 <p>Idea of using tangible/visual technologies to make opportunities for people with IDs to connect/grow social connections.
 Looking at how you can do this.